Connect with others who understand.

 See answer

 Is Cardiac Amyloidosis Curable?
+5 Ways To Treat It

-Cardiac amyloidosis is a rare disease characterized by the abnormal collection of a protein called amyloid in the heart.
-Currently, there is no cure for the disease, but there are treatments that aim to address underlying problems and improve quality of life.
 Factors such as early detection and diagnosis may help improve treatment outcomes.
-New treatments are also being explored for each of the types of amyloid buildup that may affect the heart.
-These new treatments are increasing the likelihood of a better prognosis for those with cardiac amyloidosis.
+New treatments are also being explored.
+These new treatments are increasing the likelihood of a better prognosis (outlook) for those with cardiac amyloidosis.

-Challenges To Finding a Cure
+Challenges to Finding a Cure

 It has been difficult to find effective treatments and potential cures for cardiac amyloidosis for several reasons.